 The essence of user-level attribution is combining user-identifiers such as IDFV from the advertiser app with marketing data generated on the publisher app.
 While Apple didn’t provide an explicit statement about methods that do this, this is clearly not in the spirit of Apple’s privacy guidelines for the IDFV:

 Let’s take a look at two of the main suggestions so far …

 1. Fingerprinting and probabilistic matching

-Fingerprinting has always been an alternative method for matching a touchpoint (a click or impression) with an app install.
+Fingerprinting has been an alternative method for matching a touchpoint (a click or impression) with an app install.
 This method uses identifiers such as IP address, user-agent, device type and other metadata about a device to connect each touchpoint.
-Every MMP uses this method as a default in cases where IDFA isn’t available (for example, an app install driven by a mobile web ad, or a device with Limit Ad Tracking on, hiding the IDFA).
+Every MMP has used this method as a default in cases where IDFA isn’t available (for example, an app install driven by a mobile web ad, or a device with Limit Ad Tracking on, hiding the IDFA).